Niel Tupas Jr.

-Niel "Junjun" Causing Tupas Jr. is a Filipino lawyer and politician.
+Niel "Junjun" Causing Tupas Jr. (born July 3, 1970) is a Filipino lawyer and politician.
 He served as a member of the Philippine House of Representatives representing the 5th District of Iloilo from 2007 to 2016.

 Personal life

 He is the husband of Atty.
 Yvonne Angeli Lee Tupas.
 He is the son of former Iloilo governor Niel Tupas Sr., brother of Barotac Viejo mayor Niel Tupas III, and brother of Iloilo City councilor Lex Tupas.

 Education

 Tupas graduated from the University of the Philippines College of Law in 1998.
 He graduated in the top 20 of his batch.
-After graduating from law school, he promptly took the bar exams for the first and only time in September 1998 and successfully passed it with a strong general average of 83.05 percent.
-He obtained his degree in B.A.Political Science from the University of the Philippines, Diliman in 1993 and graduated magna cum laude.
-He was a consistent university scholar and was a member of the Pi Gamma Mu Honor Society.
+After graduating from law school, he took the bar exam in September 1998 and passed it.

 Early career

 After passing the bar, he worked as an associate lawyer at the Belo Gozon Elma Parel Asuncion & Lucila Law Offices in Makati specializing in litigation and labor law.
 He was then promoted junior partner before he left the law firm to seek public office in 2004.